Away From Her

 Journal Articles

-- Cicero, Caroline, and Craig Detweiler.
+Cicero, Caroline, and Craig Detweiler.
 "Solidarity and Ambivalence in Away From Her."
 Journal of Aging, Humanities and the Arts 3, no. 1 (March 2009): 76-80.

-- McGill, Robert.
+McGill, Robert.
 "No Nation but Adaptation: 'The Bear Came Over the Mountain,' 'Away from Her,' and What It Means to Be Faithful."
 Canadian Literature, no. 197 (Summer 2008): 98-111.

-- Oatley, Keith.
+Oatley, Keith.
 "Coming together."
-Review of Away From Her.
+Review of Away from Her.
 PsycCRITIQUES 52, no. 39 (2007).

-- Peters, Harry.
+Peters, Harry.
 "Niet ver weg van haar verhaal: boekverfilming Away from her."
 Skrien 39, no. 9-10 (November-January 2007-2008): 22-25.
-[Dutch]

 Brief Sections of Journal Articles

-- Naremore, James.
+Naremore, James.
 "Films of the Year, 2007."
 Film Quarterly 61, no. 4 (2008). (pp. 57-58)

-- Alleva, Richard.
+Alleva, Richard.
 "Cheating to be Faithful: 'Away from Her'."
-Review of Away From Her.
+Review of Away from Her.
 Commonweal, June 15, 2007.

-- Ansen, David.
+Ansen, David.
 "Love's labor's lost."
-Review of Away From Her.
+Review of Away from Her.
 Newsweek, May 14, 2007.

-- Bradshaw, Peter.
+Bradshaw, Peter.
 "Forgive and forget: Sarah

 Polley's directorial debut is a spellbinding, delicate Alzheimer's drama: